 Sonny Bono Net Worth

-Sonny Bono Net Worth: Sonny Bono was an American recording artist, record producer, actor, restaurateur and politician who had a net worth equal $4 million at the time of his death in 1998.
-Sonny's surprisingly low net worth is partially a result of having multiple divorces around the peak of his career followed by a relatively quiet career during the late 70s, 80s and 90s.At the time of his death, Sonny did not have a will and, as a result, Cher sued his estate for $1.6 million in unpaid alimony related to their 1974 divorce.
-His wife at the time of his death, Mary Bono, took over his spot in US Congress where she would serve for 15 years.
+Estate Value and Royalties: Sonny's surprisingly low net worth is partially a result of having multiple divorces around the peak of his career followed by a relatively quiet career during the late 70s, 80s and 90s.At the time of his death, Sonny did not have a will and, as a result, Cher sued his estate for $1.6 million in unpaid alimony related to their 1974 divorce.
+His wife at the time of his death, Mary Bono, took over his spot in US Congress.
+She would go on to serve for 15 years.
 More than 20 years after his death, Mary was still earning between $250,000 and $1 million per year in royalties, interest and dividends connected to Sonny's songwriting credits according to a congressional disclosure form.